Kurra-Srinivas/Customer_Churn_Prediction_app/README.markdown

 - `app.py`: Streamlit app for deploying the churn prediction model.
 - `data/churn_data.csv`: Sample or user-provided dataset.
 - `requirements.txt`: List of dependencies.

+### Deployed Streamlit App The app is deployed on Streamlit Community Cloud.
+Access it at https://fraud-detection-app-taqhypmjn8savxewsib3yw.streamlit.app/.

 Build and deploy your churn prediction model with ease! 🚀